An Exponential Time 2-Approximation Algorithm for Bandwidth: Conclusion

 \section{Conclusion}

-For finding exact solutions, it is known that many problems (by subexponential time preserving reductions) do not admit subexponential time algorithms under the Exponential Time Hypothesis~\cite{ImpagliazzoP01} (a stronger hypothesis than P $\neq $ NP).
-The Exponential Time Hypothesis supposes that there is a constant $c$ such that 3-\textsc{Sat} cannot be solved in time $\cO(2^{c n})$, where $n$ is the number of variables of the input formula.
+For finding exact solutions, it is known that many problems (by subexponential time preserving reductions) do not admit subexponential time algorithms under the Exponential Time Hypothesis~\cite{ImpagliazzoP01}.
+The Exponential Time Hypothesis postulates that there is a constant $c>0$ such that 3-\textsc{Sat} cannot be solved in time $\cO(2^{c n})$, where $n$ is the number of variables of the input formula.
 We conjecture that the \BANDW problem has no subexponential time $2$-approximation algorithm, unless the Exponential Time Hypothesis fails.

+\paragraph{Acknowledgment} We thank the reviewers for very helpful comments, in particular to avoid overcounting in the proof of Proposition \ref{prop:dp}.
+Martin F\"urer acknowledges partial support from the National Science Foundation (CCF-0728921 and CCF-0964655).
+Serge Gaspers acknowledges partial support from the Norwegian Research Council and the French National Research Agency (GRAAL project ANR-06-BLAN-0148).

 \begin{small}

 \end{small}